 Sunset at Smith Tower

-Once the tallest building west of the Mississippi River, Smith Tower is one of the coolest and lesser known landmarks in Seattle.
+Once the tallest building west of the Mississippi River, Smith Tower is one of the coolest and lesser known landmarks and unique things to do in Seattle.
 Ride to the observatory to the top of the building in one of the only remaining man operated elevators left in the US.
 The operator will be wearing period attire and make you feel like you’re entering Disney’s Hollywood Tower of Terror rather than a famous Seattle building.

 Once you get to the observatory you will be taken back in time to the roaring 20s with the Gatsby esque decor and preservation.
 There is a walkway around the entire outside of the building offering gorgeous panoramic views of the city.
 While you’re up here you can enjoy one of their incredible cocktails while enjoying this scenic experience.